Get your iOS game on with these gaming cases and accessories for iPhone

 The Clckr Stand and Grip Case has a neat attachment on the back that functions as both a stand and extra-secure grip for a more versatile built-in stand.
 Stand the iPhone securely in any orientation or strap it to your hand for drop protection.

-Bring the juice: MagSafe Battery Pack
+Bring the juice: Apple MagSafe Battery Pack for iPhone

-Gaming can really affect battery life, so keep your iPhone juiced as you play with the detachable MagSafe Battery Pack from Apple.
-Since it's equipped with MagSafe, you can just slap it on, and it clicks into place, charging your iPhone 13 Pro on the go.
+Gaming can really affect battery life, so keep your iPhone juiced as you play with this detachable MagSafe Battery Pack from Apple.
+During our hands-on testing of this battery pack, we discovered just how convenient it is to slap it on and have it click into place.
+This is a necessity for charging your iPhone 13 Pro on the go.

-Playa gonna game
+Playas gonna game

 With any of the best gaming cases for iPhone 13 Pro, you can improve your iOS gaming experience.
 I recommend the Otterbox Easy Grip Gaming Case because it has a little bit of everything.
 Grip, heat, protection, and bacteria buildup are all addressed by this smart gaming case.

 If you're looking for more of a gamepad, the Razer Kishi is a great solution because it brings both joysticks and simultaneous charging functionality.
-This one also works great with Apple Arcade.
+This one also works great with Apple Arcade and all of the best games you can play on it.
 Honestly, any of these accessories will allow you to get your game on in new and improved ways.

 We may earn a commission for purchases using our links.
 Learn more.